‘Fetch’ and ‘back’ commands continue development of a puppy

 Just because a dog will retrieve a canvas dummy that’s thrown in the back yard doesn’t guarantee the same dog will be able to perform up to it owner’s expectations in the field come hunting season.

 The trouble with throwing canvas dummies is that the dog gets used to 25- to 30-yard retrieves.
 When a father distance is involved, which is generally the case when bird hunting, the dog invariably will hunt short.
 Learn some gun dog training for beginners below.

 Once a dog has mastered the sit, heel, stay, and come commands and has been retrieving canvas dummies thrown short distances, it’s time to incorporate two more commands—fetch and back.

 Some owners interchange the fetch command with “fetch it up” or “hunt it up”, but no matter which one is used, they all mean the same thing—to look for or pick up something.
 The key to using these commands is to build up the dog’s confidence to learn that the commands mean to go look for and pick something up.

-Which leads to the question of how to get the dog the confidence to look for and fetch it up.
+Which leads to the question of how to train a dog to fetch with confidence.
 First instill the fetch command in a dog when it’s young—12 weeks to 6 months old.
 Take three or four pheasant-scented canvas dummies, pre-plant them in a short grass field and work the dog into a light breeze, telling the pup to fetch it up.

 What’s fun about this drill is you can do it by yourself, and as the dog gets more confidence, you can make it harder by placing the dummies in heavier cover.